pulumi/docs/content/quickstart/kubernetes/faq.md

 stored as part of the state history of rollouts -- but they are considered opaque state by the Pulumi service.
 The service **never** uses these values for any reason whatsoever.

-More over, the contents of the kubeconfig files are not sensitive for managed clusters on the major cloud providers, as they defer to their authentication mechanisms for their respective CLI.
+Additionally, the contents of the kubeconfig files are not sensitive for managed clusters on the major cloud providers, as they defer authentication to their local CLIs.

 ## Does the Pulumi Service see my cloud provider credentials?

 No. The `pulumi` CLI tool runs locally in the user's client.
 This allows Pulumi to transparently rely on the underlying cloud provider's CLI and authentication mechanisms.
-The service does not read, use, depend, or store any credentials.
+The service does not read, use, depend on, or store any credentials.

 ## Can I use Pulumi without the pulumi.com service?